-1. 30 of the 43 Presidents served in the Army, 24 during time of war, two earned the rank of 5-star General (Washington and Eisenhower) and one earned the Medal of Honor (T. Roosevelt)
+1. Thirty of the 45 presidents served in the Army, 24 during time of war, two earned the rank of five-star general (Washington -- who was promoted posthumously to a six-star general in 1976 -- and Eisenhower) and one earned the Medal of Honor (Theodore Roosevelt)

-2. Less than 28 percent of Americans between the ages of 17-23 are qualified for military service, that’s only about 1-in-4.
+2. Less than 28% of Americans between the ages of 17-23 are qualified for military service, that's only about 1-in-4.

 3. The U.S. Air Force was part of the Army until 1946.
-It was called the Army Air Corp.
+It was called the Army Air Corps.

-5. The Department of Defense employs about 1.8 million people on active duty.
-It is the largest employer in the United States, with more employees than Exxon, Mobil, Ford, General Motors, and GE combined!
+5. The Defense Department employs about 1.8 million people on active duty.
+It is the largest employer in the United States, with more employees than Exxon, Mobil, Ford, General Motors and GE combined.

 7. The United States has 737 military installations overseas alone.